Prime Minister’s GP Access Fund

 The local NHS England teams reviewed the expressions of interest and assessed them against the above seven criteria.
 The best ones were then submitted to a national assessment panel that included patient representatives, and senior NHS England, Department of Health and Clinical Commissioning Group representatives.
 A further evaluation was then conducted based on the seven criteria and an assessment on which expressions of interest would have the greatest effect on patient services in their area.

-Sites started to pilot the new and innovative services from April 2014 and over seven million patients across England will benefit from the innovative pilot schemes.
+Sites started to pilot the new and innovative services from April 2014 and over seven million patients across England were expected to benefit from the pilot schemes.

 Second wave of the Prime Minister’s Challenge Fund 2015/16

-On the 27th March 2015, NHS England announced that 37 applications, covering 1,417 practices had been selected to lead the way in the second phase, testing innovative ways of increasing access and delivering wider transformational change in general practice.
-The full list of the successful second wave pilot sites can be downloaded from the NHE England website.
+On 27th March 2015, NHS England announced that 37 applications, covering 1,417 practices had been selected to lead the way in the second phase, testing innovative ways of increasing access and delivering wider transformational change in general practice.

 Innovative GP Services

-The types of innovative GP services that are being offered include:
+The types of innovative GP services that were being offered included:

-- extended opening hours so patients can be seen early in the morning or in an evening, with some areas bringing together practices to work as hubs;
+- extended opening hours, so patients could be seen early in the morning or in an evening, with some areas bringing together practices to work as hubs;

 - ability to make GP appointments via other routes, such as urgent care centres, walk-in centres or A&E;